-Your BMR is the number of calories your body burns in a day when operating at absolute minimum capacity.
+Your basal metabolic rate or BMR is the number of calories your body burns in a day when operating at absolute minimum capacity.
 Basically, imagine sitting on the couch all day.
 (Is this a little too easy for you to imagine?
 Don't worry — we'll fix that!)
 Your BMR, then, is the number of calories your body burns just to maintain your heartbeat, digestion, respiration, tissue repair and other organ functions.
 That's it.

 BMR is influenced by a number of factors, including age, weight, height, gender, environmental temperature, and diet and exercise habits.
 Because of these varying factors, it's hard to pin down your BMR to the precise calorie, but we can get pretty close.
 Here are some formulas for figuring out your BMR.
 Get out your calculator and plug your numbers into whichever formula applies to you.